Got Me (song)

-"Got Me" is a song released by American record label Dreamville, performed by American singer Ari Lennox and American rapper Omen featuring fellow American singer Ty Dolla $ign and fellow American rapper Dreezy.
+"Got Me" is a song released by American record label Dreamville, performed by American musicians Ari Lennox and Omen featuring fellow American musicians Ty Dolla $ign and Dreezy.
 It was released on June 12, 2019 alongside "Down Bad" as the second singles from the label's third compilation album, Revenge of the Dreamers III (2019).

 Background

 Under the EP 1-888-88-DREAM, the single was released with "Down Bad" on Wednesday, June 12.
 The EP’s title is referencing the “1-888-88-DREAM” phone number that Cole used to announce the original Revenge of the Dreamers in 2014.
 Dreamville representatives used hotline phone number to talk to fans and also play some exclusive tracks from the label's compilation album.

 Composition

 The song is produced by Deputy, OZ, and MD Beatz.
 It contains a sample of "Come Over" by Faith Evans from her debut studio album Faith.
 Although being uncredited, Ari Lennox said Deante' Hitchcock, Vincent Berry, and Yung Baby Tate helped write her verse for the song.